 Veterans Standards of Progress

-LCCC, through the Enrollment Services Veterans Certifying Team and under the direction of the Provost/Vice President for Academic and Learner Services, will monitor/enforce standard practices for determining satisfactory progress and conduct of eligible persons receiving Veterans Administration benefits.
+LCCC, through the Enrollment, Financial, and Career Services Division Veterans’ Certifying Team and under the direction of the Provost/Vice President for Academic and Learner Services, will monitor/enforce standard practices for determining satisfactory progress and conduct of eligible persons receiving Veterans Administration benefits.

-In addition, Enrollment, Financial and Career Services will maintain all school records pertaining to enrollment certification and change of status of each enrolled Veterans Administration student.
+In addition, Enrollment, Financial, and Career Services Division will maintain all school records pertaining to enrollment certification and change of status of each enrolled Veterans Administration student.
 The College policy relative to Standards of Progress for Veterans will be as follows:

-All Veterans Administration students notified of failure to meet standards of progress will be notified by Enrollment Services Veterans Certifying Team and encouraged to pursue personal and academic counseling and possible enrollment in a tutorial program or other study skill activity as deemed advisable.
+All Veterans Administration students notified of failure to meet standards of progress will be notified by Enrollment, Financial, and Career Services Division Veterans’ Certifying Team and encouraged to pursue personal and academic counseling and possible enrollment in a tutorial program or other study skill activity as deemed advisable.